 For first-time travelers to the furthest reaches of the northern hemisphere during the summer, the lack of a proper sunset is both amazing and disorienting.

-I have been lucky enough to spend time in places close to the Arctic Circle and lived in Iceland long enough to not notice much anymore.
-However, it is nice to mow my lawn at 10 PM when I fall behind on my chores.
+I have been lucky enough to spend time in places close to the Arctic Circle and lived in Iceland long enough not to notice much anymore.
+However, mowing my lawn at 10 PM is nice when I fall behind on my chores.
 Still, I have spoken with many visitors who cannot quite grasp the fact that the sun only dips below the horizon after midnight and that there is still plenty of light to go for a hike, paint the house, or even play golf, as many Icelanders do this time of year.

-On June 24th, Scandinavian churches celebrate "Jónsmessa," or the birth of John the Baptist, and perhaps better known as Midsummer Night.
+On June 24th, Scandinavian churches celebrate "Jónsmessa," or the birth of John the Baptist, perhaps better known as Midsummer Night.
 Folkloric traditions and festivals are rich on this day—and night.
-In Iceland, on Midsummer Night, it is considered exceptionally healthy to roll naked in the dew-covered grass.
+Rolling naked in the dew-covered grass on Midsummer Night is considered exceptionally healthy in Iceland.
 Animals are not exempt from the power of Midsummer Night either.
 Cows supposedly gain the power of speech, and seals become human for the day.
 Girls brave enough to know who they will marry should pick flowers, put them under their pillow, and dream of their future partner on this night.
 The Icelandic tradition of sitting at a crossroads where all four roads lead to separate churches on a Midsummer's Night is less far-fetched.
 If you wait at the intersection long enough, elves will seduce you with food and gifts.
 Good luck refusing the elves.